pavles6/SpaceXplorer/README.md

 #### SpaceX launch tracker 🚀

 ## Description
  SpaceXplorer is my personal project made with [Next.js](https://github.com/vercel/next.js) and [TailwindCSS](https://github.com/tailwindlabs/tailwindcss).
-You can search and explore in details: past, upcoming and recent launches.
+You can search and explore the details of every single rocket launch SpaceX has ever done.

 ## Highlights
 - It renders data from [r-SpaceX API](https://github.com/r-spacex/SpaceX-API)